Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/section-7.md

 So if the BST is not balanced, the search algo in the worst case would be `O(n)`.
 But the reason we have BSTs is to have balanced BSTs and it's usually assumed that if you're working with a BST, you do have a balanced BST.

-In terms of technicallity, the time complexity of running search is O(h) where is the height of the tree.
+In terms of technicality, the time complexity of running search is O(h) where is the height of the tree.
 Because for an inbalanced BST, the height would be `n`, because we just have a list of nodes one after another in an inbalanced way, but for a balanced BST, the height would be
 `logn`, for similar reasons we talked especially when it comes to merge sort since in every level of BST, the number of nodes are being multiplied by 2, so then the **height** of the tree would be `logn`.